Easy Sourdough Artisan Bread Recipe (Ready in 1 Day)

 - And I use this brand for hard red wheat flour (‘regular’ whole wheat).
 My starter is fed with this.

-The timing of sourdough bread was hard for me to figure out in the beginning, since it takes longer to rise than regular yeast breads, so I thought I’d give you a typical timeline to have a loaf for dinner.
+The timing of sourdough bread was hard for me to figure out in the beginning, since it takes longer to rise than regular yeast breads, so I thought I’d share the typical timeline needed to serve a loaf of artisan bread for dinner.

 To have this sourdough artisan bread ready for an evening dinner: